What is Alimony in Mississippi?

 In the case of Armstrong v.
 Armstrong, the Mississippi Supreme Court set the following guidelines to be followed in the award of Alimony:

 People have different reasons for filing bankruptcy.
-However, an individual debtor has the option of filing either a Chapter 7 Bankruptcy (also called “Straight Bankruptcy” or “Liquidation”) or a Chapter 13 Bankruptcy (also called “Wage Earner”).
+Deciding whether or not to file bankruptcy depends on several factors.
+An individual debtor can file either a Chapter 7 Bankruptcy (also called “Straight Bankruptcy” or “Liquidation”) or a Chapter 13 Bankruptcy (also called “Wage Earner”).

 Bankruptcy laws protect debtors and equip them with the necessary tools to start afresh.

-The reasons for filing may include the following:
+The reasons why a person may file bankruptcy may include the following: